htinz/htinz/README.md

 # Hi there! 👋
 # I am Htin Zaw

-- 🤝 I’m British, originally from Myanmar/Burma
+- 🤝 I’m from Myanmar/Burma
 - 💻 I am currently living in London
 - 👀 I’m interested in creating, designing new features and solving the problems with technology
 - 🌱 I’m currently learning JavaScript, TypeScript and React